 Real GDP growth is projected to reach 3.1% in 2023 before dropping to 2.1% in 2024.
 While crude oil prices are expected to remain high, capacity to expand production could be limited in the short term.
 As a result, growth may decline due to the lack of an explicit economic diversification policy and constraints on the capacity to expand natural gas production in the short term.
 Inflation is projected to decline to 7.7% in 2023 and 6.7% in 2024.

 In the past two decades, the hydrocarbon boom has allowed Algeria to make advances in economic and human development.
-Algeria is considered to have achieved universal primary education, with a 97% primary net enrolment rate in 2015 (with gender parity) and has lifted higher education enrolment rates.
+Algeria is considered to have achieved universal primary education with a 97% primary net enrolment rate in 2015 and increasing higher education enrolment rates.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.